-By now I suspect you’ve seen all those cute yarn bowls on Pinterest.
-They are a great idea for keeping your yarn ball under control.
-But the price to buy one always makes me pause.
-So I decided I could try my hand at a DIY Yarn Bowl project.
+Have you seen all those cute yarn bowls for sale?
+They’re a great idea for keeping yarn balls under control.
+But the price to buy one always makes me pause since I’m not a knitter.
+So I decided I could try my hand at making a DIY Yarn Bowl.

 I wanted to get one for my mom but I knew she wouldn’t like the ones I saw originally where the string came out through the nose.
 They were cute but kind of creepy and remind me of the faces people put on their trees.
 Then I started seeing pretty ceramic ones and even bowls made from wood.